MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-azure-subscription.md

 1. In order to deploy and administer IoT Hub, you need one of the following Azure security roles:

     - Owner
-    - Co-administrator
+    - Coadministrator
     - Service administrator
     - Account administrator

 1. You only see subscriptions that are tied to the primary directory of your work or school account.
 For example, `david@contoso.com` only sees subscriptions from the `contoso.com` directory.
-If `jason@fabrikam.com` invites David into their `fabrikam.onmicrosoft.com` subscription, David con't use the Fabrikam subscription on the deployment app.
+If `jason@fabrikam.com` invites David into their `fabrikam.onmicrosoft.com` subscription, David can't use the Fabrikam subscription on the deployment app.

 1. Only work or school accounts can deploy Connected Field Service with Azure IoT Hub.